dnguyen800/dnguyen800.github.io/_posts/2019-04-14-smart-displays.md

 Searching for recipes through Google will pop up the 'Send to Display' button.
  </figcaption>
 </figure>
 I bought this display with the intention to use as a cooking assistant--mainly for setting timers, doing unit conversions, and reading recipes out loud, but it wasn't very good at the latter.
 Imagine saying **``Okay Google, next step``** for each recipe step--it gets tiring, fast.
 Recipes from less popular blog sites aren't available to cast to the display, and I have no other way to load my private collection of recipes.
 As a kitchen assistant, it could definitely be improved, but it's unlikely we will see any more improvements from Google or Lenovo.

+Other nitpicky issues I've noticed:

+- Casting is not available from:
+  - Netflix
+  - Google Chrome browser tab (the workaround to cast unsupported video platforms)
+-

 ### Installation and Smart Home Integration